ahillss/ParsingMachine/README.md

 *Debug Steps* which can be enable by defining the macro **PARMAC_DEBUG_STEPS**, this prints out the stack position and all the steps taken.
 This was mainly used in debugging problems with the library itself, though it can be useful to get an idea of why your FSM may not be behaving as expected.

 *Debug Callbacks* can be enabled by defining the macro **PARMAC_DEBUG_CALLBACKS**, for each enter and leave state this prints their names and parsing positions.
 This is useful for tracking the path taken by the FSM.

+#####Examples

+There are two examples, a basic CSV parser and a TCL parser, a TCL expr parser is currently being worked on.